Why This Methodology Exists

 |

-Patent-based approach.
+Patent-informed content tactics within an agency playbook.
+Practical, not a full corpus-engineering system. | Patent-based approach.
 Technically rigorous, broadly applicable. | Agency execution guide—no organizational operating model. | Four strategic pillars with implementation steps.
 Tactical focus. | Gap analysis metrics.
-Not a measurement system or hierarchy. | Patent references explain system behavior.
+Not a measurement system or hierarchy. | Optimization focus.
+No crisis or reputation management guidance. | Patent references explain system behavior.
 Not a diagnostic taxonomy. | Cites specific Google/OpenAI patents (US11769017B1, WO2024064249A1).
 Primary sources. |

 |